SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 For an overview of macros in Swift, see <doc:Macros>.

 <!-- XXX OUTLINE

-the implementation of a macro is a separate Swift program xref SwiftSyntax

-xref the guide's chapter

 TODO TR: Confirm that the 'where' clause goes after the equals sign in the grammar.
 -->